JonathanReeve/course-word-embeddings/content/first-post.md

 description: "This is a very short description of your final project."
 date: 2020-04-08 # Please use YYYY-MM-DD format.
 authors:
- - "Author One"
+ - Author One
- - "Author Two"
+ - Author Two
- - "Author Three"
+ - Author Three
 github: https://github.com/JonathanReeve/example-github-repo # Optional
 ---